 which landed in the grounds of a kibbutz in the Sha'ar Hanegev Regional

 Council.
 No one was injured, but damage was caused to one of the

 buildings on the kibbutz.
 Less than an hour later, three mortar shells landed in the Eshkol Regional Council.
 Two further mortar shells landed on Friday night in the Sha'ar Hanegev Regional Council.
-A total of 33 mortars and rockets landed in Israel on Friday.
+In total, 33 mortars and rockets landed in Israel on Friday, causing no casualties.

 Also on Friday evening, Defense

 of three Kassam rockets fired towards Ashkelon.
 Since Thursday night, 17 Palestinians were killed in various IDF attacks on terror cells throughout Gaza, according to Reuters.

 inside a residential area in southern Gaza, IAF air craft struck two

 explosions occurred in the afternoon hours, and schools held students from returning to their homes until the attacks passed.
 The explosions caused no casualties.